 - Target 11.6: By 2030, reduce the adverse per capita environmental impact of cities, including by paying special attention to air quality and municipal and other waste management

 Poor air quality has implications for a wide range of human rights, including the rights to life, health, water, food, housing and an adequate standard of living.
 Air pollution also clearly violates the right to a healthy and sustainable environment.

 Air pollution is a preventable problem.
 The solutions − laws, standards, policies, programmes, investments and technologies − are known.
 Implementing these solutions will of course entail large investments, but the benefits of fulfilling the right to breathe clean air for all of humanity are incalculable.

-Many of the drivers of climate change such as inefficient and polluting forms of energy and transport systems contribute also to air pollution.
-Thus strategies to fight both climate change and air pollution go hand in hand.
+The main sources of air pollution and greenhouse gases are often the same.
+Most actions to improve air quality also therefore help to fight climate change.
+Many of the drivers of climate change such as inefficient and polluting forms of energy and transport systems contribute to air pollution.
+Thus, strategies to fight both climate change and air pollution go hand in hand.